ShweYeeOo11/Camera-Calibration/README.md

 ---

 ## 1. Project Overview
-Wide-angle lenses are prone to **Barrel Distortion**, where straight lines appear curved near the edges of the frame.
-This project uses a chessboard-based calibration method to mathematically rectify these distortions, ensuring geometric accuracy for computer vision applications.
+Most camera lenses are prone to **Geometric Distortion**, where straight lines in the real world appear curved in the captured image.
+This project demonstrates a standard **Camera Calibration** workflow to mathematically calculate the camera's intrinsic parameters and rectify these optical distortions.

+By using a chessboard-based calibration method, we can accurately estimate the camera matrix and distortion coefficients, ensuring geometric consistency and spatial accuracy for high-level computer vision applications.

 ---